alexylem/jarvis-ui/README.md

 This plugin embeds a lightweight web server to control Jarvis from a user interface.
 The HTTP Server is based on Python, so no dependency to install.
 There is no configuration needed, just install the plugin and start Jarvis normally.
+Speech recognition button only works on Chrome for Desktop and Android.

 ## Dependencies